Orbitist/orbitist.github.io/_posts/2014-06-20-plastics-in-the-great-lakes.md

 customjs: "http://orbitist.s3.amazonaws.com/2014/06-great-lakes-plastics/custom.js"
 ---

-This is a working map of data collected by Sherri Mason of the state university of New York at Fredonia.
+This is a working map of data collected by Sherri Mason of the state university of New York at Fredonia. {% include cvi %}[42.870174,-78.877876], 16{% include cvo %}